cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-android.md

 close equivalents in Java, so some Cangjie types have limited support in the current version and some are not supported at all.

+Consequently, if the type of a public member, function/constructor parameter, or function return type is not supported, the respective member, function or constructor cannot be mirrored.
+The compiler reports such usages as errors.
+However, if such a type is used in an unsupported _context_, e.g. as the type of a public member variable, the respective entity is simply not mirrored and no error is reported.

 ## Names {#cangjie-names}